max-d3v/executive-ai-assistant/README.md

 4. Download the client secret.
 After that, run these commands:
 5. `mkdir eaia/.secrets` - This will create a folder for secrets
 6. `mv ${PATH-TO-CLIENT-SECRET.JSON} eaia/.secrets/secrets.json` - This will move the client secret you just created to that secrets folder
+7. change url in run_single.py to 8090
-7. `python scripts/setup_gmail.py` - This will generate another file at `eaia/.secrets/token.json` for accessing Google services.
+8. `python scripts/setup_gmail.py` - This will generate another file at `eaia/.secrets/token.json` for accessing Google services.
-8. Export LangSmith API key (`export LANGSMITH_API_KEY`)
+9. Export LangSmith API key (`export LANGSMITH_API_KEY`)

 ### Configuration